Your guide to visiting the Dolmen County from someone who lives here!

 Carlow Castle

-All of the castles in County Carlow are intriguing structures and they contain great attention to detail.
+Each castle in County Carlow showcases construction techniques from their respective periods.
 Exploring them, you can only wonder how they were built before the invention of high-tech machinery.

 Ballyloughan Castle (Near Bagenalstown)